 Another of Danielle's threads wasn't overseeing the operation or participating on the ground, but rather was analyzing a radio transmission.

-HE SAYS HE HAS COMPLETED HIS WORK.
+THE MISGUIDED ONE SAYS THEY HAVE COMPLETED THEIR WORK.
 BUT THESE EQUATIONS...

 Danielle nodded.
 "They don't look like anything in the Library we've got.
 But that's got me wondering."